-Common questions about MOC/recertification
+Common questions about recertification

 The ABS will issue only one certificate per diplomate; we do not provide multiple copies.
-If your original certificate has been destroyed or lost, you may request a replacement by sending a notarized letter to the ABS office stating the reason for the replacement along with a check for the replacement fee of $150.
+If your original certificate has been destroyed or lost, you may request a replacement by sending a notarized letter to the ABS office stating the reason for the replacement along with a check for $150.
 The replacement certificate will have a disclaimer at the bottom stating "Reissued in lieu of original certificate" and will have the signatures of the current ABS officers.
-Replacement of a certificate typically takes six to eight weeks.
+Replacements typically take six to eight weeks.
 If you need written verification of your certification status in the interim, please go to Check a Certification.